 ADD THEM TO THE LIST of creatures I’ve had to stalk in my rounds each day through the garden, things I’ve been squishing or drowning in the hopes of having a harvest of favorite crops myself–and not letting insect pests eat it all first.
 One enemy on the scene that I seem to now have under control: the squash bug (who looks a lot like the hated stink bug, but isn’t).

 The most common “squash bug” is Anasa tristis.
+I even have some that overwinter in my house (along with Asian lady beetles and stink bugs–whee!).
 I love that its Latin species name, tristis, means sad–which is what it was making me a couple of weeks ago when I was picking these guys off regularly.
-(A side note: It’s possible I actually had the helmeted squash bug, Euthochtha galeator; I truly cannot tell the two apart, but let’s assume it’s the former that I did battle with.)
+(A side note: I wondered if I actually had the helmeted squash bug, Euthochtha galeator; an almost-lookaline, but caught some and really examined closely.)
 Anasa prefers lay its eggs on the foliage of squash and pumpkins (but in a pinch will eat foliage of other cucurbits); some varieties are more resistant than others to its trouble-making, one of those being ‘Butternut.’

 Though for long it was not thought to be a spreader of bacterial disease—the way the cucumber beetle is—in recent years Anasa tristis has in fact been identified as a vector of yellow vine decline (a pdf on that, from the University of Kentucky, is here).